ttetrafon/system-intelligence-obsidian-vault/Game System/Adventuring/Exploration/Exploration.md

 ```

 ## Manoeuvrability
-You manoeuvrability determines your ability to perform while moving, your ability to turn while moving at full speed, and generally your movement capabilities, including your acceleration.
+You manoeuvrability determines your ability to perform manoeuvres while moving, your ability to turn while moving at full speed, and generally your movement capabilities, including your acceleration.
 ```dataview
 LIST
 FROM #rules/gameplay/manoeuvrability AND -"_templates"